Cleaning Guides

 Leather chairs and sofas come in a wide variety of finishes and each one requires a cleaning approach of its own.
 The methods discussed here are mainly for protected leather as it is the most common.

-Generally, you don’t need a commercial product to clean stains off a leather sofa.
-However, one might come in handy for tough spots and really soiled areas.
+A commercial leather cleaning product may come in handy for tough stains and really soiled areas.
 All you need to do is apply a small amount of leather cleaning solution to a towel and gently rub the dirty area.
-Afterwards wipe away the dirty foam and leave the spot to dry.
+Afterwards, wipe away the dirty foam and leave the spot to dry.
 That’s it.

 1. Vacuum your sofa to get rid of any surface dirt which can scratch the leather.